-The custom-built handheld MSOT scanner has been previously described (34).
-In brief, illumination is provided by a tunable pulsed laser (Spitlight 600 DPSS, Innolas Laser, Germany) with working range of 680-980 nm on a per pulse basis and a repetition rate of 50 Hz.
+The custom-built handheld MSOT scanner has been described previously (34).
+In brief, illumination is provided by a tunable pulsed laser (Spitlight 600 DPSS, Innolas Laser) with a working range of 680-980 nm on a per-pulse basis and a repetition rate of 50 Hz.
 Pulse length was 8 ns, and maximum energy at 700 nm was approximately 15 mJ.
-A custom-made fiber bundle (CeramOptec Germany) delivered light in a line configuration (40 x 1 mm).
+A custom-made fiber bundle (CeramOptec Germany) delivered light in a line configuration $(40 \times 1 \text{ mm}^2)$.
 Optoacoustic signals were detected using a 256-element piezoelectric transducer array in which the elements were arranged in a half arc spanning 174°.
-The array diameter was 120 mm, and the central frequency was 5 MHz (see Ref.
-(34) for a detailed description).
+The array diameter was 120 mm, and the central frequency was 5 MHz (see ref.
+34 for a detailed description).
 The transducer was enclosed in an optically and acoustically transparent low-density polyethylene membrane, with the cavity between the half-arc detector and specimen filled with heavy water (D2O) for optimal acoustic coupling.
 The 220-mL D2O cavity does not come into contact with the patient and requires topping-up (5-10 mL) every few months.
-A custom-built analog-to-digital 256-channel converter was used for parallel data acquisition at a sampling rate of 40 MS/s and 12-bit digital resolution.
+A custom-built analogto-digital 256-channel converter was used for parallel data acquisition at a sampling rate of 40 MS/second and 12-bit digital resolution.
 To enable real-time viewing of the acquired images, a delay and sum image reconstruction algorithm was implemented on a graphics-processing unit (GPU) that rendered frames at 50 Hz in a graphical interface.